plankanban/planka-docs/docs/configuration/reverse-proxy/traefik.md

 ---

-Now Traefik will automatically manage HTTPS for your Planka instance.
+Now Traefik will automatically manage HTTPS for your PLANKA instance.